Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The game takes place some time after the events of the film.
 Jack yet again gets bored of Halloween.
 He goes to Doctor Finkelstein for advice in how to improve the next halloween.
 The Doctor gives him his newest creation: SOUL ROBBER!
 A green slime that acts like a whip.
 Jack than decides to leave Halloween Town in search for new ideas, and leaves the Doctor in charge of the town.
 But Lock, Shock, and Barrel took this opportunity to revive Oogie Boogie, which then began his plot to take revenge, taking over not only Halloween Town, but all the other holidays too, to become the "Seven Holidays King".
 Sally manages to send a letter to Jack about what was going on, so he huries back to his town to fix the mess.

-⚠️ Most of the achievements requires the game to be played on Nightmare Mode, the highest difficulty possible in the game.
-The difference between difficulties are not that many: enemies will have more health, dance segments require more precise timings, and harder ranking requirements in each level.
+Most of the achievements requires the game to be played on Nightmare Mode, the highest difficulty possible in the game.
+The differences between difficulties are just a few: enemies have more health, dance segments require more precise timings, and more strict ranking requirements.
 It is possible to just play the game in Nightmare Mode, as this difficulty is actually manageable to play.

+⚠️ The only supported version of the game is the european version.
+When playing this version, the game will ask you at what refresh rate, or video mode, to play the game.
+Only select 60Hz to be able to earn achievements, as 50Hz is not supported.

 # 2) Overview

 [**Progression**](#progression)

-These achievements can't be missed and will naturally be unlocked by playing the game.
-Tips may be written when necessary.
+These achievements can't be missed and will be naturally unlocked by just playing the game.

 ***